-L1/L2 Cache

-Set this option to Enabled to enable the L1 internal cache memory on the CPU and the L2 secondary cache memory.
-The settings are WriteBack, Write - Thru, or Disabled.
-The Optimal default setting is Enabled.
-The Fail - Safe default setting is Disabled.
+L1/L2 Cache This option sets the type of caching algorithm used by the L1 internal cache memory on the CPU and the L2 secondary cache memory.
+The settings are WriteBack, WriteThru, or Disabled.
+The Optimal and Fail-Safe default settings are WriteBack.